 You will need to:

-- hold a degree from a UK university or equivalent, or, if you are a registered non-graduate practitioner, be able to demonstrate equivalent academic ability and professional experience.
+- hold a degree from a UK university or equivalent, or in the case of non-graduates, be able to demonstrate equivalent academic ability and professional experience.

 - have a supporting organisation which is able to provide governance, learning opportunities and continued service provision.